warframeblog/warframeblog/content/how-to-farm-relics.md

 ## How and Where To Farm Lith Relics?
 ### Farm Lith Relics in Orokin Derelict Defense

-So, if you want to get Lith Void relics I would very much recommend you to do Orokin Derelict Defense (ODD) - Lith relic drop chance is 11.11%.
+So, if you want to get Lith Void relics I would very much recommend you to do <b>Orokin Derelict Defense (ODD) - Lith relic drop chance is 11.11%</b>.
 Now, all you have to do to access this mission is simply go to the market, type in "derelict", and then buy the Orokin Derelict Defense Key.
 This is a reusable blueprint for the key that allows you to play the mission once.
 Now it may not seem terribly worth it to spend resources every time just to access a mission but it is very much worth it.

 The blueprint only takes one minute to build so you can either build them in bulk by just spending some time at the foundry or you can just start building a new one every time you go and do the mission.
 Now you're only going to get Lith relics on the rotation A which are waves five and ten.
 So, the best way of farming relics here is to simply do 10 waves extract and do it again.
 It can reward you with any of the Lith relics, and sometimes you might get an endo pack every now and then but it happens very rarely.

 ### Farm Lith Relics in Spear on Mars
 And for those of you who don't want to build keys in your foundry, the mission for farming Lith relics might be Spear on Mars.
-As well as ODD it drops Lith relics on rotation A. The relics drop chance is 8.33% so every now and then you will get a random mod something like Vitality or Trick Magazine but most of the time you will get a Lith Relic.
+As well as ODD it drops Lith relics on rotation A. <b>The relics drop chance is 8.33%</b> so every now and then you will get a random mod something like Vitality or Trick Magazine but most of the time you will get a Lith Relic.

 Also, if you want to rush the waves to get your relics as fast as possible it's better to do it solo rather than with a random party.
 Because when you're running solo you have far fewer enemy spawning in.
 So you don't have to kill as many of them.
 And you also won't have to worry about your party members running all over the tileset causing the enemies to take cover in weird places and generally just slowing the enemies down.